Paris Itineraries

 - Paris is very walkable within neighborhoods; combine walking with Metro for efficiency.

-- Airport overview: CDG via RER B and transfer options; Orly via Metro Line 14, Orlyval connections, or bus options.
+- Airport overview: CDG via RER B and transfer options; Orly via Metro/Orlyval/bus options (confirm current routes and station works before you travel).

 FAQ 💡